These Numbers Show Favorable Signs for Genesis Healthcare Inc. (GEN)

 Genesis Healthcare Inc. (GEN): Who are the competitors?

-The company’s main competitors (and peers) include Five Star Senior Living Inc. (FVE) that is trading 190.99% up over the past 12 months.
-The Ensign Group Inc. (ENSG) is 205.15% up on the 1-year trading charts.
+The company’s main competitors (and peers) include Five Star Senior Living Inc. (FVE) that is trading 168.07% up over the past 12 months and Capital Senior Living Corporation (CSU) that is 335.16% higher over the same period.
+The Ensign Group Inc. (ENSG) is 173.30% up on the 1-year trading charts.
 Short interest in the company’s stock has fallen -23.05% from the last report on Jan 28, 2021 to stand at a total of 0.68 million short shares sold with a short interest ratio of 0.11.